rabiakonuk/qa-with-evidence/README.md

 # QA with Evidence - a Case Study

 **Evidence-based question answering system** that responds exclusively by quoting corpus documents with exact character offsets.
-Built for the Doktar ML Engineer Case Study.
+Built for Doktar.

 ---